-Read Your Partner’s Mind with These 10 Body Language Tells
+Read Your Partner’s Mind with These 10 Body Language Signs of Attraction

 Our most basic movements can often tell us everything.

-According to body language expert and author of Snap: Making the Most of First Impressions, Body Language, and Charisma Patti Wood, there are quite a few different kinds of eyebrow raising and each type carries different message.
+According to body-language expert and author of Snap: Making the Most of First Impressions, Body Language, and Charisma Patti Wood, there are quite a few different kinds of eyebrow-raising and each type carries a different message.
 “One of the most interesting for her money is the full eyebrow raise up with a smile.
 “We use this when we enter a room or see people we love,” she says.
 “But a very brief raising of the eyebrows may be saying ‘I like what I see and I want more of it.'”
-Now, want to keep her eyebrows fully raised more often?
-This list of 11 Easy Ways to Make Her Feel Special Tonight might be for you.

 When we like someone, they make us a little nervous and our heart beats rapidly.
 That, plus other signs such as nervous laughter, sweaty palms, and an inability to sit still for any length of time can collectively be described as fidgeting.
 We like to try to stay in control of our emotions, so when a person has trouble doing this, it’s could be because they’re nervous and excited.
 On a first date, this could be a good thing.
 That may not be the case if you’ve been seeing each other for a longer period of time.
 “Fidgeting is complex,” says Wood.
 It may send a message that what you’re discussing or the situation you’re in is causing them to fidget because they’re uncomfortable.